Chile to vote on new constitution in response to protests

 Protesters cite low wages, high costs for education and healthcare and a yawning gap between rich and poor in a country dominated politically and economically by a few elite families.

-Demonstrators have demanded greater social reform from President Sebastian Pinera, who has announced several measures in a bid to appease the public mood.
+Demonstrators have demanded greater social reform from the government led by Pinera, who has announced several measures in a bid to assuage public anger.

 After weeks of sometimes violent demonstrations, most polls show the protest movement is supported by 75 percent of Chileans.